 Measures are in place to support you if you currently receive DLA and are financially worse off after you have been assessed for PIP.

-You do not need to apply for a Supplementary Payment.
-Further information can be found at the following page:
+You do not need to apply for a supplementary payment.
+There is further information on the following page: